 Johnny Depp biography

-Actor Johnny Depp was born on June 9, 1963, in Owensboro, Kentucky.
-After several small roles, Depp landed his first legitimate movie role in the film Nightmare on Elm Street (1984) after having taken on several smaller parts.
+Born in Kentucky in 1963, Johnny Depp, landed his first legitimate movie role in the film Nightmare on Elm Street (1984) after having taken on several smaller parts.
 Afterwards, he began studying acting.
-The lessons paid off in 1987, when he landed a role on the TV show 21 Jump Street.
-He has since starred in and recieved award nominations for several popular films and gained notoriety for his work on the silver screen.
+The lessons paid off in 1987, when he landed a role on the television show 21 Jump Street.
+He has since starred in several popular films and gained notoriety for his work on the silver screen.
 Depp has also become known for taking on darker roles, in films such as Edward Scissorhands (1990), Sleepy Hollow (1999) and Alice in Wonderland (2010).

-Johnny Depp was born John Christopher Depp Jr., in Owensboro, Kentucky, on June 9, 1963, to parents John and Betty Sue Depp.
+Actor Johnny Depp was born John Christopher Depp II, in Owensboro, Kentucky, on June 9, 1963, to parents John and Betty Sue Depp.
 Depp's father worked as a civil engineer, and his mother came from full-blooded Cherokee stock, and worked as a waitress and homemaker.
 The youngest of four children, Depp was withdrawn and a self-admitted oddball.
 "I made odd noises as a child," he later revealed in an interview.
 "Just did weird things, like turn off light switches twice.
 I think my parents thought I had Tourette's syndrome."

-Johnny and his family moved frequently to accommodate his father's job, finally landing in Miramar, Florida, when Johnny was seven years old.
+Johnny and his family moved frequently to accommodate his father's job, finally landing in Miramar, Florida, when Johnny was 7 years old.
 The family lived in a motel for nearly a year, until his father found a job.
 Depp hated his new home and, by the age of 12 began smoking, experimenting with drugs, and engaging in self-harm due to the stress of family problems.
 "Puberty was very vague," he has said.
 "I literally locked myself in a room and played guitar."